gamershen/Industrial-control-system/README.md

 # Industrial Production Monitoring App

 A JavaFX desktop application for monitoring and analyzing industrial production data based on real-world datasets.
-Designed as a college project, it reads data from CSV files and performs analysis using MySQL queries.
+Designed as a college project, it reads data from SQL Database and performs analysis using MySQL queries.

 ## Features